Mellvik/micromate/code/README.md

 - pmcequ.lib
 - ports.lib

 The rest are unchanged.
 When editing, make sure to keep the DOS file format (CR+LF line endings).
 The GENCPM.DAT file is probably different from the one in the floppy setup.
+The entire disk collection for the Micromate is available from the [Daves Old Computers repository](http://dunfield.classiccmp.org/img/index.htm)

 To build the new system, run `SUBMIT BIOS` on the target system, and make sure you have RMAC, LINK and GENCPM available on the disk, in addition to the BDOS SPR files.